For information regarding the impact of Covid-19 on the program, see the following webpage.

 Fees and Expenses

-Tuition for 2017/2018 is $16,800 for the entire academic year (3 semesters).
-Tuition includes academic fees, access to campus libraries, academic trips throughout the year, health insurance, and membership in the Student Union.
+The cost of tuition is $16,800 for the entire academic year (3 semesters).
+Tuition includes courses, academic fees, access to campus libraries, academic trips throughout the year, health insurance, and membership in the Student Union.

 Students who choose to write a thesis will be charged an additional $5000 for the second year until the end of the Spring Semester.
 The payment includes the following: access to an advisor or advisors; colloquium meetings; auditing courses as needed; access to university libraries and databases for research; campus fees; health insurance; and membership to the Student Union.
 If an additional semester is required, the student will be charged an additional $500.